Free AI Tools for Excel to Help You Save Time

 Microsoft Copilot is integrated into Microsoft Excel and works through natural language commands.
 Users ask questions about their data and receive summaries, trends, and visual charts.
 It reduces manual chart building and data cleanup tasks.
 Businesses use it as an AI tool for Excel because it works within the existing office environment.
 Reports and dashboards can be prepared much faster.

-Best for: Businesses and office users who need to summarise data, create charts, and automate reports inside Excel.
+Suitable for: Businesses and office users who need to summarise data, create charts, and automate reports inside Excel.
 Suited for professional environments using Microsoft 365.

 • Data summarisation: Analyses large datasets and identifies patterns.
 Useful for reports and reviews.